grisuno/LazyOwn/COMMANDS.md

 1. If using `req`, provide a valid request file and parameters.
 2. Run sqlmap with the specified options for SQL injection testing.
 3. To use the wizard mode, execute `sqlmap -wizard`.
-4. For URL-based testing, ensure `url` is set and run sqlmap with the URL.
+4. For URL-based testing, ensure `url` is assign and run sqlmap with the URL.

 Dependencies:
 - The `sqlmap` tool must be installed and accessible from the command line.